Optimization Problems for Machine Learning: A Survey: Classification

+\revtwoJS{Among the commonly used kernel functions is the polynomial $K(x_i,x_j)=(x_i^\top x_j +c)^d$ where $c$ controls the trade-off between the higher-order and the lower-order terms in the polynomial and $d$ is the degree of the polynomial.
+The polynomial kernel models the interaction between the data up to the degree $d$.
+A high degree polynomial tends to overfit the training data.
+Another kernel function is the radial basis $K(x_i,x_j)=e^{-\frac{\|x_i-x_j\|_2^2}{\gamma}} $ where $\gamma$ acts as a smoothing parameter.
+A smaller $\gamma$ tends to overfit the training data.
+The sigmoidal kernel $K(x_i,x_j)=\tanh(\varphi {x_i}^\top x_j+c)$ is also commonly used where $\varphi$ is a scaling parameter of the input data and $c$ is a shifting parameter that controls the threshold of the mapping.
+Further details on kernel functions are provided in \cite{alam2018kernel,carrizosa2013supervised, herbrich2001learning}.}

-\cg{Since the classification in high dimensional space can be difficult to interpret for practitioners, Binarized SVM (BSVM) replaces the continuous predictor variables with a linear combination of binary cutoff variables \cite{CarrIJOC}.
-BSVM can be extended to capture the interactions between relevant variables in a linear problem \cite{CARRIZOSA2011260}.} \js{Another important practical aspect to consider is data uncertainty.
+\cg{Since the classification in high dimensional space can be difficult to interpret for practitioners, Binarized SVM (BSVM) replaces the continuous predictor variables with a linear combination of binary cutoff variables \cite{CarrIJOC}. \revtwoJS{BSVM is also extended in \cite{CARRIZOSA2011260} to capture the interactions between the relevant variables}.} \js{Another important practical aspect to consider is data uncertainty.
 Often the training data suffers from inaccuracies in the labels and in the features that are collected which may negatively affect the performance of the classifiers.
-While typically, regularization is used to mitigate the effect of uncertainty, \cite{bertismas2019robustclassification} proposes robust optimization models for logistic regression, decision trees, and support vector machines and shows increased accuracy over regularization most importantly without changing the complexity of the classification problem.}
+While typically regularization is used to mitigate the effect of uncertainty, \cite{bertismas2019robustclassification} proposes robust optimization models for logistic regression, decision trees, and support vector machines and shows increased accuracy over regularization\revtwoCGblue{, and} most importantly without changing the complexity of the classification problem.}

 \JSrev{